 Truth: Less is more — less volume and fewer rinse cycles

 Truth: Store-bought enemas are meant for constipation, not for preparation prior to bottom

 It’s ingrained in the LGBTQ community, especially among gay men, that prior to bottoming, preparation is an absolute must.
 Who wouldn’t want to be fully relaxed and refreshed before bottoming?

 However, there are a lot of common myths about the right way to prepare to bottom, which may be causing you to do more work (and worrying) than you have to.
 That being said, let’s get to the bottom of some common myths about preparing your bottom.

 Myth #1: Poop sits in the rectum and the anus, which is where the top will be inserting his D.

 Fact: Our bodies are designed so that stool stays in the sigmoid colon until you feel the urgency to go.
 The sigmoid colon sits above the part of your butt you use when intimate.
-If you don’t have the urgency to go, chances are, you won’t have any poop where you don’t want it to be.
+If you don’t have the urgency to go sit on the toilet, chances are, you won’t have any poop where you don’t want it to be.